 Emitt Rhodes had a talent for pop songs.
-He led the '60s band, The Merry-Go-Round, which in looks and songs brought to mind the Beatles.
-Here they are on TV in 1967 doing their hit, "Live."
+He led the '60s band, The Merry Go Round, which in looks and songs brought to mind the Beatles.
+Here they are on TV in 1967 doing their hit, “You’re a Very Lovely Woman.”

 Rhodes himself, who wrote the songs, sang lead, played guitar and piano--at age 17, I might add--went on to a solo career.
 The Merry-Go-Round owed the record company one more record, so after they broke up Rhodes recorded The American Dream in 1969.
 In 1970 he came out with his masterpiece, his self-titled album, Emitt Rhodes.